The latest science for permanent pain relief

 Professor Vania Apkarian

-Professor Apkarian’s research emphasizes that emotional learning and memory underlie the long-term suffering of chronic pain.
-His pioneering work highlights that multi-modal therapy, including Mindfulness and Cognitive Behavioral Therapy, can relieve and reverse chronic pain.
+The research findings emphasize that emotional learning and memory underlie the long-term suffering of chronic pain.
+It's also highlighted that multi-modal therapy, including Mindfulness and Cognitive Behavioral Therapy, can relieve and reverse chronic pain.

 Professor Apkarian’s research has been featured in Life Magazine, New York Times, Wall Street Journal, BBC, Scientific American, New Scientist, Nature News, PBS, Men’s Health, US News and World Report, and the National Pain Report.